atan009/vimrc/README.md

 To make it easier, here are a list of fugitive commands:

-	:Gstatus == git status
+	:Gstatus	git status
-	:Gwrite == git add (filename)
+	:Gwrite		git add (filename)
-	:Gcommit == git commit
+	:Gcommit	git commit
-	:Gblame == git blame
+	:Gblame		git blame
-	:Gmove == git mv
+	:Gmove		git mv
-	:Ggrep == git grep
+	:Ggrep		git grep
-	:Gread == git checkout --filename
+	:Gread		git checkout --filename

-The git belows demonstrates how I check the status using :Gstatus, add my README.md using :Gwrite, commit the file using :Gcommit, and push the file to my repo using :Gpush.
+The gif belows demonstrates how I check the status using :Gstatus, add my README.md using :Gwrite, commit the file using :Gcommit, and push the file to my repo using :Gpush.